Main Content

 Applying directly to work as an enrolled nurse

 There are no limitations to applying for enrolled nurse positions.
 It is the same process as with any other job.
-Enrolled nurses can work in:
+Enrolled nurses can work in clinical areas such as:

 • specialist clinics